Tag: stakeholder presentations

 • You prefer to let executives “discover” the conclusion themselves

-⭐ That 8-Second Approval Changed How I Present Forever
+⭐ The Decision Slide Structures That Changed How I Present

 After watching the CFO approve my colleague’s proposal in seconds while mine languished for months, I rebuilt everything.
-The decision slide formats in the Executive Slide System are exactly what I learned—and what I’ve taught hundreds of executives since.
+The decision slide formats inside the Executive Slide System (£39, instant access) are exactly what I learned and what I still use today.

 What you’ll get:

-• 3 decision slide templates (single recommendation, either/or, approval + escalation)
+• 3 decision slide formats (single recommendation, either/or, approval + escalation)

 📧 Optional: Get weekly executive presentation strategies in The Winning Edge newsletter (free).